DioxusLabs/dioxus/docs/guide/src/elements/vnodes.md

 Listeners are a special type of Attribute that only accept functions.
 Listeners let us attach functionality to our Elements by running a provided closure whenever the specified Listener is triggered.

-We'll cover listeners in more depth in the Listeners chapter, but for now, just know that every listener must start with the `on` keyword and accepts closures.
+We'll cover listeners in more depth in the Adding Interactivity chapter, but for now, just know that every listener must start with the `on` keyword and accepts closures.

 ```rust
 rsx!(